 Tea Tree Uses

 Tea tree oil is derived from the tea tree plant, Melaleuca alternifolia, and is native to Australia.
 Indigenous Australian people have used the oil to treat skin issues since they first made a poultice of the leaves and covered their skin with the homeopathic remedy.
+There are so many health benefits of essential oils that help issues of the body.

 There are many tea tree uses that help the body because of the healing properties in tea tree oil that help with skin issues.